openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 Group name: `lock`
 State representing if Door or other roofs, hoods or flaps are locked.
-States and Controls are depending on your vehicle capabilites and Type.
+States and Controls are depending on your vehicle capabilities and Type.

 | Channel             | Type                 |  Description                    | Read | Write |
 |---------------------|----------------------|---------------------------------|------|-------|